gremo/react-directus/README.md

 };
 ```

+## Documentation

+The full documentation for this project can be found in [docs/react-directus.md](docs/react-directus.md).
+It contains detailed information about the components, usage, and additional features.

 ## 📱 React Native

 To make the project fully compatible with React Native you need to install the [localstorage-polyfill](https://www.npmjs.com/package/localstorage-polyfill) package: